ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Security considerations

-This document outlines how to instantiate the Privacy Pass protocol based on the VOPRF defined in {{I-D.irtf-cfrg-voprf}}.
+This document outlines how to instantiate the Issuance protocol based on the VOPRF defined in {{I-D.irtf-cfrg-voprf}}.
 All security considerations described in the VOPRF document also apply in the Privacy Pass use-case.
 Considerations related to broader privacy and security